sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/User_Interface_Deep_Dives/iOS_UI_Components_and_Conventions/iOS_3D_Touch.md

 * **Quick Action** provides application shortcuts when the user presses the application icon on the Home Screen.
 The shortcuts allow the user to quickly perform an action with your application without navigating through the application.

-*3D Touch != Force Touch*
+{{% alert title="⚠️ Warning" color="primary" %}}*3D Touch != Force Touch*

-Apple also has a feature called Force Touch for the Apple Watch, MacBook and Magic Trackpad, which should not be confused with 3D touch.
+Apple also has a feature called Force Touch for the Apple Watch, MacBook and Magic Trackpad, which should not be confused with 3D touch.{{% /alert %}}

 ## Quick Actions